jihdeh/pick-service/README.md

 This backend api is hosted at https://shutly.herokuapp.com/ on Heroku servers.

+Note: Heroku servers go idle after some time of inactvity, so you'd likely notice a delay when accessing the URL the first time.

 ## Other notes

 This task was built using the good ol' Typescript, NodeJS, ExpressJS and Mongodb(NoSQL) database.